Speaker Lauren Lathrop (third from right) with attendees. Photo by Mykel Vernon-Sembach

 Every day, baristas use bias to best anticipate what a customer may need; but there is an assumption of what role customers should fill in the barista’s perception.
 Lathrop identifies this “task bias,” assumptions of how customers should act and speak in a café, as a catalyst.
 When baristas experience customers who do not fit these previous assumptions, it can alter how baristas communicate and provide service.
 Lathrop explains that by allowing our bias of customers to determine how we provide service, we are committing an offence to our employer’s brand and to the customer.

-“It’s nice to have the tools that they equipped us with [to address implicit bias],” she adds.
+“It’s nice to have the tools that they equipped us with [to address implicit bias],” they add.
 “That’s something that I can do and can use moment to moment.
 I can check myself and ask, ‘Am I being fair to this person?’”